-To focus your telescope, simply turn either of the focus knobs at the eyepiece end of the optical tube (see Figures 6 and 7).
+To focus your telescope, simply turn either of the focus knobs at the eyepiece end of the optical tube.
 Turn the focus knob until the image is sharp.
-Extending the focus tube brings objects closer to you in focus.
-Conversely, for distant objects draw the focus tube inward.
+Once sharp, turn the knob towards you to focus on an object that is closer than the one you are currently observing.
+Turn the knob away from you to focus on a more distant object than the one you are currently observing.